Johnson and von der Leyen to decide fate of Brexit deal | Malay Mail

 “The defence of the single market is a red line for the European Union.
 What we have proposed to the United Kingdom respects British sovereignty.
 It could be the basis for an agreement,” a senior EU source said, echoing an earlier von der Leyen statement.

-In London, a spokesman for the Johnson government stressed that Britain was ready to leave the union and handle its own affairs after 47 years of close economic integration and that “as things stand, the offer on the table from the EU remains unacceptable.
+In London, a government spokesman stressed Britain was ready to leave the union and handle its own affairs after 47 years of close economic integration and that “as things stand, the offer on the table from the EU remains unacceptable.

 “The prime minister will leave no stone unturned in this process, but he is absolutely clear: any agreement must be fair and respect the fundamental position that the UK will be a sovereign nation in three weeks’ time,” the source said.

-Johnson has said it is “very, very likely” the talks will fail, and EU officials have expressed similar pessimism, but British negotiator David Frost and his EU counterpart Michel Barnier carried on talking late into last night ahead of today’s deadline.
+Johnson has said it is “very, very likely” talks will fail, and EU officials have expressed similar pessimism, but Frost and Barnier talked late into last night and resumed today.

-As talks continued in Brussels, some hardline Conservative MPs sought assurances from Johnson that the navy would be deployed to protect British waters.
+As talks continued in Brussels this weekend, some hardline UK Conservative MPs sought assurances from Johnson that the navy would be deployed to protect British waters.

-But one leading Conservative, Tom Tugendhat, chairman of parliament’s foreign affairs committee, tweeted in French that the whole process posed “a real and present risk of poisoning relations” between France and Britain.

-And Tobias Ellwood, a former army captain who heads the UK parliament’s defence select committee, said confrontations in the Channel would only be welcomed by Britain’s enemies.

 Border bureaucracy